Combining Direct Mail and Digital Marketing for Auto Repair Shops

 The challenges of running an integrated campaign

-It’s also important to stay consistent.
-A new marketing strategy may not yield immediate dividends but could deliver strong returns over the long term.
-It’s crucial to give your campaigns time to work.
-You can always make adjustments if you’re not reaching your anticipated goals.
+No matter your initial strategy, it’s important to stay consistent.
+A new marketing strategy may not yield immediate dividends, but could deliver strong returns over the long term, so it’s crucial to give your campaigns time to work — you can always make adjustments if you’re not reaching your anticipated goals.